gramework/gramework/docs/README.md

 First I consulted with lawyers, which license to choose, based on the list of packages that I need to use.
 Next, we discussed what to do in order to do everything as correctly as possible.

-In our days, `net/http`-based projects are slow and cost-ineffective, so I just write the basic version.
+Nowadays, `net/http`-based projects are slow and cost-ineffective, so I just write the basic version.

 **But.**